franck403/spellchecker/README.md

 ## api
 - window.setup('word') (get list for a word)
-- window.checkText('text here spaced with space') (use a string with space to correct back)
+- window.checkText('text')

+checkText returns a HTML ready string that can be styled using class